SantanderMetGroup/ATLAS/AtlasHub-inventory/Hub/Hub_vs_ESGF/README.md

 Note that these inventories ar built from the information that is available in the [ESGF-inventory](https://github.com/SantanderMetGroup/ATLAS/tree/devel/ESGF-inventory) and [AtlasHub-inventory](https://github.com/SantanderMetGroup/ATLAS/tree/devel/AtlasHub-inventory) folders of this repository.

-NOTE!: Check the last file updates to know the date to which each inventory corresponds.
+**NOTE!**: Check the last file updates to know the date to which each inventory corresponds.